Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Summary and Conclusion

 \section{Summary and Conclusion}

-We have developed a pipeline to measure the structural parameters as well as $u'-g'$ and $g'-r'$ colors of tens of thousands of potential UDGs and other dwarf galaxies in Abell 262 and Abell 1656.
+We have developed a pipeline to measure the structural parameters as well as $u'-g'$ and $g'-r'$ colors of tens of thousands of potential UDGs and other dwarf galaxies in A262 and A1656.
 In order to measure accurate structural parameters with \verb+GALFIT+, we have developed a sophisticated masking procedure.
-We have identified and separated dwarf galaxy cluster member candidates in Abell 262 and Abell 1656 from diffuse background galaxies based on their location in the $u'-g'$ vs. $g'-r'$ color--color diagram and red sequence membership.
-Furthermore, we found that the remaining contamination of our sample forms a distinct sequence in the $M_{\mathrm{tot}}-\mu_e$ parameter space, and hence, we rejected the majority of the remaining interloping background galaxies by a $M_{\mathrm{tot}}-\mu_e$ cutoff.
-Overall, we found and successfully measured the structural parameters of 185 dwarf galaxy cluster members in Abell 262 and 900 in Abell 1656.
-Among these, we found 11 UDGs in Abell 262 and 48 UDGs in Abell 1656.
-The latter is 6 times more than the 8 UDGs found by \citet{vanDokkum2015} within our common field of view.
+We have identified and separated dwarf galaxy cluster member candidates in A262 and A1656 from diffuse background galaxies based on their location in the $u'-g'$ vs. $g'-r'$ color--color diagram and red sequence membership.
+Furthermore, we found that the remaining contamination of our sample forms a distinct sequence in the $M_{\mathrm{tot}}-\mu_e$ parameter space, and hence, we rejected the majority of the remaining interloping background galaxies by an $M_{\mathrm{tot}}-\mu_e$ cutoff.
+Overall, we found and successfully measured the structural parameters of 185 dwarf galaxy cluster members in A262 and 899 in A1656.
+Among these, we found 11 UDGs in A262 and 48 UDGs in A1656.
+The latter is six times more than the eight UDGs found by \citet{vanDokkum2015} within our common field of view.
 Furthermore, we found multiple UDGs that are much closer to the cluster center than the UDGs found by \citet{vanDokkum2015}.

 Moreover, we detected a few very diffuse galaxies with colors consistent to be cluster members but excluded them from our final catalog due to unreliable \verb+GALFIT+ fits.
 This indicates that we did not yet reach the limit of measuring the structural parameters of the most diffuse galaxies.